kubeshop/testkube/docs/scripts-creating.md

 ```

-We can see that script resource was created with Postman collection JSON content.
+We can see that the script resource was created with Postman collection JSON content.

-You can also check scripts with standard `kubectl` comman which will list Scripts Custom Resource
+You can also check scripts with the standard `kubectl` command, which will list the Scripts Custom Resource.

 ```sh
 kubectl get scripts -ntestkube test -oyaml
 ```

-### Create script from git
+### **Create a Script from Git**

-Some executors can handle files and some could handle only git resources - You'll need to follow particular executor readme file to be aware what scripts type does he handle.
+Some executors can handle files and some can handle only Git resources.
+Consult the executor **readme file** to determine which scripts types are handled.

-Let's assume that some Cypress project is created in some git repository - Let's assume we've created one in Let's assume we've created one in <https://github.com/kubeshop/testkube-executor-cypress/tree/main/examples/tree/main/examples>
+Let's assume that a Cypress project is created in a Git repository and one has been created in <https://github.com/kubeshop/testkube-executor-cypress/tree/main/examples/tree/main/examples>.

-Where `examples` is test directory in `https://github.com/kubeshop/testkube-executor-cypress.git` repository.
+Where **examples** is a test directory in the `https://github.com/kubeshop/testkube-executor-cypress.git` repository.

-Now we can create our Cypress based script (in git based scripts we need to pass script type)
+Now we can create our Cypress based script (in Git based scripts we need to pass the script type)

 ```sh
 kubectl testkube scripts create --uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch main --git-path examples --name kubeshop-cypress --type cypress/project